 Address: Leidseplein 26

-Theater Amsterdam is an airy glass-walled playhouse what sprang up on the waterfront of Amsterdam's Westelijke Houthavens district in early 2014 as a home for 'ANNE', a critically-acclaimed play exploring the life of Anne Frank.
+Theater Amsterdam is an airy glass-walled playhouse what sprang up on the waterfront of Amsterdam's Westelijke Houthavens district as a home for 'ANNE', a critically-acclaimed play exploring the life of Anne Frank.
 The theatre's 45,000 square-foot auditorium means huge sets, and a multilingual translation system lets visitors follow the action in eight different languages.

 Address: Danzigerkade 5